2008 Kandhamal violence: Continued violence

 On 1 September 2008 the state government of Odisha claimed that the situation was under control.
 However, several houses and places of worship were burnt in the riots, especially in worst-hit Kandhamal district.
 12,539 people were fed in relief camps, 783 people were fed in two relief camps in Rayagada district.
-In all, 12 companies of para-military forces, 24 platoons of Odisha State Armed Police, two sections of Armed Police Reserve forces and two teams of Special Operation Group (SOG) were deployed to control the riots.
+In all, 12 companies of para-military forces, 24 platoons of Odisha State Armed Police, two sections of Armed Police Reserve forces and two teams of Special Operation Group (Odisha) (SOG) were deployed to control the riots.

 On 4 September 2008 a group of nearly 2500 extremists barged into the Tikabali Government High School Relief Camp shouting at the Christian refugees and took away supplies meant for the refugees, while police remained as silent spectators.

 On the same day, over 300 VHP incited tribal women attacked a relief camp for the Christian riot victims in Tikabali, demanding food, employment and relief for non-Christian population, who they said had been starving following the 12-day-old curfew order clamped by the district administration to contain communal violence.

 On 7 September 2008 VHP leader Praveen Togadia announced that an all-India agitation would be launched if the killers of Saraswati were not arrested.
 The Church and Christian groups in turn demanded dismissal of the state government.

 On 15 September 2008, it was reported that there was an attack on two Hindu temples in Odisha's Sundergarh district.
 One was attacked on the night of 14 September, and the other 2 weeks earlier.

 On 30 September 2008, a Christian nun accused the mob of raping her on 25 August at Nuagaon in Kandhamal district.
 During a press conference she said that a group of unidentified persons, dragged her along with Fr Thomas Chellan to the deserted Jana Vikas building.
 The priest was doused with petrol and beaten up.
 She reported that the mob paraded her on the streets in the presence of a dozen policemen Eventually, four men were arrested for the attack, and a senior police office suspended over the delayed investigation.
 After the complaint was launched, police had a medical examination of the nun carried out, which confirmed her rape.
 Police sent the clothes of the said nun to the state forensic laboratory for further verification.
 Police arrested nine people in connection with the crime while the nun in case was in hiding for fear of reprisals.
 The Crime branch took charge of the probe following a government decision after the medical report.
 On 22 October 2008, the Supreme Court of India, rejected an appeal by the Archbishop of Cuttack, Raphael Cheenath, for a Central Bureau of Investigation (CBI) probe into the incident and asked the victim to look at an identity parade of those accused to identify the culprit with the help of the state police itself.
 Reuters reported the nun's media conference under the headline '40 men gang-raped me, says nun'; though she had made no such statement.